 “Of course I’ve traveled a lot further than that,” laughs Lynn.
 “But it is a very true saying.
 It’s all in that first step!”

 That step has indeed taken Sherry quite a long way.
-To date, her journey has led to three Top 40 hits from her current CD, A BEAUTIFUL LIFE: “What A Day To Shake A Heartache,” the title-track duet with Country icon Crystal Gayle, and her newest chart-active single/video, “Girls Will Be Girls.”
-Lynn’s path has also found her sharing the stage with Miranda Lambert, The Oak Ridge Boys, LeAnn Rimes, Randy Hauser, Gene Watson, John Rich, Chris Young and more.
+To date, her journey has led to three Top 40 hits from her Sophomore CD, A BEAUTIFUL LIFE: “What A Day To Shake A Heartache,” the title-track duet with Country icon Crystal Gayle, and her sassy toe tapper “Girls Will Be Girls.”

 The vivacious vocalist made her Grand Ole Opry debut in 2013 when she and Crystal performed their duet for excited fans in Music City.
 “It all seems unreal sometimes,” says the entertainer.
 “You go on a show like that and it reaches so many people it’s crazy.
 In reality, I’m a mom with five kids and I still do all the things that ‘regular’ folks do.
 I just happen to sing for a living.”

 A native of Clayton, New Jersey, Sherry now splits her time between her home state and the bright lights of Nashville, Tennessee.
 “I do have to be in Nashville quite a bit,” explains the lovely brunette.
 “But I do still love to play for the ‘hometown’ crowds.”
-In fact, Sherry recently performed back at the Historic Broadway Theatre in Pitman, New Jersey with Tanya Tucker where she performed her first concert back in 2007.
+In fact, in her home state, Lynn’s path has also found her sharing the stage with Miranda Lambert, Chris Young, The Oak Ridge Boys, LeAnn Rimes, Randy Hauser, and John Rich.

 “I am so proud of this record,” Sherry states.
 “I relate to the songs and they resonate with my audiences.”
 The semi-autobiographical mix runs the gamut from light-hearted to soul-searching, but consistent throughout are the heart-felt vocals of a New Jersey girl who is working hard to make it to the top.
 For Sherry Lynn, there is no turning back.
 She’s well on her way – and that first step is far behind her now.